DFW1N/DFW1N-OSINT/README.md

 ## [↑](#contents) Mobile Forensics

-So your target has called you or you have found there number use these OSINT tools to assist with your investigation or background checks or however you want to use these resources.
+So you have your target's phone number.
+Use these OSINT tools to assist with your investigation or background checks:

 - [PhoneInfoga](https://github.com/sundowndev/PhoneInfoga) - _PhoneInfoga is one of the most advanced tools to scan phone numbers using only free resources._
 - **PayID** - _Your target may have registered their phone number (or email address, ABN, etc.) with PayID through their bank.
 You can check this by passing their phone number through your own bank's PayID system - you may be able to retrieve full names or other key pieces of information._

 ## [↑](#contents) Australian Credit Checks

-So lets assume you have done a fair enough of OSINT gathering on your target and you have managed to get the basics of there details why not take it a step further and use those details to do a credit check on them this would increase your profile on your target as this may unlock, unpaid bills from missing or maybe there bills are up to date who knows.
+So let's assume you have done a fair amount of OSINT gathering on your target and you have managed to get the basics of their details.
+Why not take it a step further and use those details to do a credit check on them?
+This would increase your profile on your target as this may unlock unpaid bills or outstanding debts.

-- [Free Credit Check](https://www.getcreditscore.com.au/) - _You would need to create an account with this site with the details you have obtained during your OSINT investigation or research._
+- [Free Credit Check](https://www.getcreditscore.com.au/) - _You would theoretically need to create an account on this site with the details you have obtained during your OSINT investigation._ **Do not commit identity theft.
+This document does not condone identity theft, in fact, it condemns it in the strongest of terms.**
 - [Finder Credit Check (AU)](https://www.finder.com.au/credit-score/login) - _Account required._

 ## [↑](#contents) Australian ABN Look Up

-So you may have found the company or name of your target why not search if they have a ABN you may find some interesting details thats free and open source that could help you with your investigation or leads.
+You may have found the company or name of your target.
+Why not check if they have a ABN?
+You may find some interesting details that are free and open source that could help you with your investigation.

-- [ABN Search](https://abr.business.gov.au/) - Trading names to continue to be displayed for a further five years, ABN Lookup will continue to display trading names for a further five years until 31 October 2023.
+- [ABN Search](https://abr.business.gov.au/) - _Trading names to continue to be displayed for a further five years, ABN Lookup will continue to display trading names for a further five years until 31 October 2023._

 ## [↑](#contents) Report Generators

-So now after you have so much information on your target you can use these report generator programs to do it automation or atleast assist you with generating a report at a fast rate, develop a report using these.
+After you have enough information on your target, you can use these tools to assist in generating a final report:

 - [Canva](https://www.canva.com/create/reports/) - _An engaging report is all about presenting your information clearly and beautifully.
 It could be an annual company report, sales report, budget report, expense report; even a white paper._
 - [Reportivo](http://reportivo.com/create) - _Upload the data for your report in Excel or CSV format._